-6.1.3 For Switching On, press “On/Off” key and for switching off press “On/Off” key again from the front panel.
+6.1.3 For Switching On, press the “On/Off” key, and for switching off press the “On/Off” key again from the front panel.

-6.1.4 After switch ‘On’ the system will initialize and normal weight display appears.
+6.1.4 After switching ‘On’ the system will initialize and a normal weight display appears.

-6.1.5 The weight of any container/butter can be tarred by “zero/Tare” key and the display set to zero.
+6.1.5 The weight of any container/butter can be tarred by the “zero/Tare” key and the display set to zero.
 The tarring range encompasses the entire weighing range of the balance.
 If you wish to tare a container, place this on the weighing pan.
 Close shield doors.
-Then press the → zero/Tare ← key to start tarring process.
-After completion of process the normal weight display on screen.
+Then press the → zero/Tare ← key to start the tarring process.
+After completion of the process, the normal weight is displayed on the screen.

 6.1.7 After completion of tarring, the zero display appears and balance is ready for operation.

-6.1.8 Before Operating the Balance check for proper cleaning, Spirit level, Daily verification as per procedure.
-The above steps shall be performed at the beginning of the day or after any power failure, which lead to the shutdown of the balance for longer time.
-Keep the balance always in on condition for all the working shifts.
+6.1.8 Before Operating the Balance check for proper cleaning, Spirit level, and Daily verification as per the procedure.
+The above steps shall be performed at the beginning of the day or after any power failure, which leads to the shutdown of the balance for a longer time.
+Keep the balance always in condition for all the working shifts.